-Row of townhouses in Virginia.
+Row of townhouses in Virginia, showcasing the neighborhood's architecture and landscaping.

 What Is A Townhouse?
 Everything You Need To Know